Frequently Asked Questions

 6. Are dogs allowed in the parks?

-Dogs are welcome on the park trails (with the exception of Garbry Big Woods Sancturary, where they are not permitted due to trail width, etc.), provided they remain on their leash.
+Dogs are welcome on the park trails (with the exception of Garbry Big Woods Sanctuary, where they are not permitted due to trail width, etc.), provided they remain on their leash.
 Keep our trails clean and beautiful by packing out what you pack in - that includes anything your dog might have deposited along the way.
+Remember, Leave No Trace.